Ransomware Defense-in-Depth

 Ransomware is one of the most common and impactful cyber threats affecting U.S. State, Local, Tribal, and Territorial (SLTT) government organizations.
 It is a form of malware programmed to encrypt or lock files, rendering systems unusable.
 Cyber threat actors (CTAs) demand a ransom in exchange for the key to decrypt or unlock these files.
 Oftentimes, they threaten to post stolen data online if the ransom is not paid, a threat which is known as double extortion.
 Such incidents range from simple automated attacks against one device to more complex operations involving ransomware that moves laterally across entire business networks.

-In this guide, we review the current ransomware threat landscape and examine the costs of ransomware.
-We then explore how to mitigate the threat of ransomware using a defense-in-depth strategy powered by resources that are available through the Multi-State and Elections Infrastructure Information Sharing and Analysis Centers (MS- and EI-ISAC) at no or low cost to SLTTs.
+We then explore how to mitigate the threat of ransomware using a defense-in-depth strategy powered by resources that are available through the Multi-State Information Sharing and Analysis Center (MS-ISAC) at no or low cost to SLTTs.